Papua New Guinea National Club Championship

-The Papua New Guinea National Club Championship is the top amateur division of soccer in Papua New Guinea.
-It is a nationwide league and was probably founded in 1976.
+The Papua New Guinea National Club Championship is the regional division of soccer in Papua New Guinea.
+It is a nationwide league and was founded in 1970s.

 The league was the highest level of football administered by the Papua New Guinea Football Association (PNGFA) until the introduction of the semi-professional National Soccer League in 2006.
-Thereafter, there were two seasons which ran alongside the semi-professional league, in 2006 and 2008, before the league became defunct after the 2008 edition.

-In June 2019, the PNGFA announced that the league was to be revived.
+Thereafter, there were two seasons which ran alongside the semi-professional league, in 2006 and 2008, before the league became defunct.
+In June 2019, the PNGFA announced that the league was to be revived, as a combination of youth and reserve teams.

 History

 Foundation

 Attempts were made by the PNGFA in the mid-1970s to create a national league, similar to the current National Soccer League, but such a league was considered to be unfeasible due to the high airfare costs that clubs would incur by travelling each weekend.
 Instead, two competitions were run: The Haus Bilas Cup, which was an inter-district competition, and the National Club Championship, into which were invited the winners and runners-up of the local leagues.
 The National Club Championship became the de facto highest level of football at this time, and was generally played over one weekend at Easter.